COVID-19 pandemic in the Australian Capital Territory: February

 Other venues were no longer required to display QR codes, or to ask patrons to check in.
 They may continue to display their QR codes for voluntary use.

 Also on 12 February, members of the convoy protest against vaccination mandates, who had been demonstrating in Canberra since late January, breached barricades at Parliament House.
 3 people were arrested.
 The protesters had camped at Exhibition Park in Canberra (EPIC), after being moved on from the lawns next to the National Library, early in February.
 The overnight arrival of up to 15 thousand more protesters at EPIC caused the cancellation of the second day of the fundraising Lifeline Book Fair there on 12 February.
 The protesters were told they had to move out by the evening of 13 February.

+May

+The final requirements to check-in with the Check in CBR app were removed.

+November

+The Check in CBR app was decommissioned.

+2023

+The ACT Government ended the COVID-19 Management Declaration on 28 February 2023.
+At this time a requirement that people report positive rapid antigen test results was the only remaining COVID-19 health restriction; the ACT was the last jurisdiction in Australia to retain this requirement.
+The Garran Surge Centre was also closed at this time.